ansys/pyansys-dev-guide/doc/source/coding_style/flake8.rst

 Style Guide Enforcement
 =======================
-The following sections will describe the use of flake8 for `PEP8`_ style enforcement and the minimum standards expected.
-The PyAnsys libraries will be consistent with these basic guidelines.
+The following sections describe the use of flake8 for `PEP8`_ style enforcement and the minimum standards expected.
+PyAnsys libraries are to be consistent with these guidelines.

 .. _PEP8: https://www.python.org/dev/peps/pep-0008/

 Flake8
 ~~~~~~
-`Flake8`_ is a python tool for enforcing code styling.
+`Flake8`_ is a Python tool for enforcing code styling.
 It is a wrapper
 around the following three tools: `PyFlakes`_, `pycodestyle`_, and
 `Ned Batchelder's McCabe script for complexity`_.
 Flake8 runs all three tools at once,
 checking the code against a variety of style rules, such as line length,
-code complexity, whitespace, etc.
+code complexity, and whitespace.

 .. _Flake8: https://flake8.pycqa.org/en/latest/index.html
 .. _PyFlakes: https://pypi.org/project/pyflakes/
 .. _pycodestyle: https://pypi.org/project/pycodestyle/
 .. _`Ned Batchelder's McCabe script for complexity`: https://github.com/PyCQA/mccabe
 .. _configuring-flake8:

 Configuring Flake8
 ------------------
 Flake8 supports configuring a specific set of style rules to
 enforce.
-This configuration can be stored in your project in a
+This configuration can be stored in your library in a
 ``setup.cfg``, ``tox.ini``, or ``.flake8`` file.
-The PyAnsys libraries
+PyAnsys libraries
 store the flake8 configuration in a ``.flake8`` file at the root of the
 repository.

-Here is an example of a ``.flake8`` configuration file from one of the
+Here is an example of a ``.flake8`` configuration file from a PyAnsys
-PyAnsys libraries:
+library:

 .. code::